 Here's my response to: Why Do Adopted Kids Go Back to Birth Families?

 1. The biggest is that they want to negate the rejection/ abandonment.
 They don't want to believe that the family didn't want them, because that means the child is unworthy and unlovable.
-Going back "proves" that they're family really loves them.
+Going back "proves" that their family really loves them.

 2. Extreme denial.
 My kids can dissociate from reality, and distort it to the extent that they rewrite history, and BELIEVE the new version.
-They don't remember, or want to remember the real past - good, bad and everything in between.
+They don't remember, or want to remember, the real past - good, bad and everything in between.

 3. My children have very black and white thinking.
 People are either evil or on a pedestal.
 The kids literally don't see the shades of grey that describes all humanity.
 Most people are wonderful, caring, supportive, relationship possibilities (best friend, girlfriend, new mom..)... until Bear or Kitty flips a switch and ALL they can see is the person's flaws.
 My son is especially bad about this.
 He goes through girls like Kleenex, discarding them when they show the tiniest sign of imperfection (I believe my son thinks that love means they are instantly and totally devoted to him, anything less and he's afraid they will abandon him, so at the first sign of independence, he rejects them before they reject him) or they get too close (and he runs before they can see his flaws and reject him).